 The idea isn’t ‘give it away!’ but ‘let people read it.’
 And DRM, I feel, cripples that.
 If I can’t share what I like with people, they’ll never read it.
 Saying that giving a book away means people won’t buy it just sounds stupid.
 So a library never inspired someone to buy a book?
 Giving something away lets you read it, share it, and talk about it.

 Yes, I know.
 Selling a book without DRM presents the likelihood of having a significant percentage of my ‘market’ read without paying.
-97% of you already do that, which sucks for me.
+97% of people did that for almost two years.
 But how many of you would have even bothered to read it without?
 And with electronic media, you can give away millions of copies at little cost to you, but are those people who would have found and read my book anyway?
 See the vicious circle?

 I know you’re just going to make that mix tape anyway.

 So here’s my deal.
-The ebooks are still free if you use one of those coupons on the sidebar.
-You can pay if you want, and the lowest price you can pay is a whopping $0.99 USD by using the discount code PIGS.
+The ebooks are still free if you use one of the coupons.
+The real difference now is that the default is for you to pay, and with that one small change, 30% of you bought the books.
+You can pay less if you want, and the lowest price you can pay is a whopping $0.99 USD by using the discount code PIGS.
 That’s ninety-nine cents which means it’s less than Angry Birds.
 For that price, you get a DRM free full blown copy of my ebook, which means you can give it to your friends or clients, share it, quote it, edit it.
 Some books prohibit you from selling, others don’t, but they all have a license which requires you to release the books under the same license.

 It’s totes okay to buy for a client (or to expense the cost back to them), though.
 Or give it to ‘em free as part of your normal costs.
 I mean, you bought it, right?